Kaiutzi21/Tekken8Movesets/t8_STEVE_v2/Documentary.md

   - Adjusted the frame advantage on block from "+12F" to "+4F"
   - can now transition into PAB by holding F

-## 	Visual FX from EXD moves	Visual
+## 	Visual FX from EXD moves
+pure visual	 change
   -	Returned the new visuals of the EXD moves to the blue spark versions, instead of red heat.

 ## 	u2